İç oğlan

-The term iç oğlan ("Inner [Palace] Boy") refers to the boy servants or pages who were taken from Christian parents in the Balkans and converted, according to the devşirme system in the Ottoman Empire, and who worked in the Enderûn, that is, the Inner Palace, one of the three parts of Topkapı Palace in Istanbul.
-In other words, they were the Inner Palace servants, the staff serving in the private apartments of the Sultan and his family.
+The term iç oğlan ("Inner [Palace] Boy") refers to the boy servants or pages who were taken from Christian parents in the Balkans and converted under the devşirme system in the Ottoman Empire.
+These pages worked in the Enderûn (the Inner Palace), one of the three main sections of the Topkapı Palace in Istanbul.
+As the Inner Palace servants, they served in the private apartments of the Sultan and his family.